 For even more seasonal fun, check out our Winter Fun Guides.

-1. Automobile Alley near downtown Oklahoma City presents a breathtaking display of holiday light each winter.
-From the day after Thanksgiving through New Year’s Day, visit Broadway Avenue between N.W.
+2. Automobile Alley near downtown Oklahoma City presents a breathtaking display of holiday lights each winter.
+From Nov.
+16 to Jan.
+7, visit Broadway Avenue between N.W.
 4th and N.W.
-10th to see more than 180,000 colorful LED lights draped over buildings in a dazzling display of Christmas cheer.
-The light display is easily seen just from your car, but if you want to truly get into the holiday spirit you should get out and take it in on foot.
+10th to see more than 600,000 colorful LED lights draped over buildings in a dazzling display of Christmas cheer.
+The light display is easily seen from your car, but if you want to truly get into the holiday spirit you should get out and take it in on foot.
+Or, hop aboard the OKC Streetcar and tour lights all around downtown which is free on Fridays, Saturdays & Sundays during the holiday season.
 The lights are on daily from dusk to dawn.

-To see more holiday light displays in Oklahoma City and beyond, check out this list.
+To see more holiday lights in OKC and beyond, check out this list.

 What is your family’s favorite holiday light display?
 Let us know by commenting below or emailing us at firstname.lastname@example.org.